fbontin/adventofcode/2021/README.md

 # adventofcode2021

-Solutions to Advent of Code for 2021
+Solutions to Advent of Code for 2021, written in Elixir.

 ## To start